 Myth 4: “It’s a dying industry.”

 Truth: The Bureau of Labor Statistics (BLS) predicts the average growth rate for all occupations from 2016-2026 to be 7% as carpentry, sheet metal workers, electricians and other related fields grow at the same rate.
 Even more, the BLS predicts plumber and pipefitter jobs will grow 16% during that same time period.
 Of course, the easiest way to refute this myth is to point out the variety of customers your business serves.
-Recently, PeopleReady Skilled Trades has partnered with Generation T, an initiative aimed at encouraging workers to join the rewarding skilled trades industry to meet the rising demand for workers.
-We know these roles are and will continue to be sought after, and we are committed to showing students and workers what a bright future it has.
+Recently, PeopleReady Skilled Trades has partnered with Generation T, an initiative aimed at encouraging people to join the rewarding skilled trades industry to meet the rising demand.
+We know these roles are and will continue to be sought after, and we are committed to showing students and craftspeople what a bright future it has.

 Myth 5: “It’s boring.”